 Morling South offered me the best of both: closer to home, a physical cohort, with some extra online units supplementing the face-to-face hours.
 An on-campus summer intensive allowed me to pick up an extra unit.

 So it turns out, as often is the case, God was right and I was not.
 Bible College was not a bad idea at all.
 Even if I didn’t recognise it at the time.

 And that’s the point.
 You don’t need all the answers as to why you are enrolling.
 You don't have to know exactly what God is up to in your life.
 It wasn’t like Moses knew how God was going to get the Israelites out of Egypt, after all.
 One thing I’ve learned: God always comes through, but often it’s at the last minute when I finally hand it all over to Him.
 So if this is you, and God is pressing upon you the idea of study - be it Bible, Ministry, Theology, Counselling, Chaplaincy, Education or a Plunge gap year after your HSC - just do it.
 Hand it over and enrol.
 God will do the rest.

-Morling College has its Open Night on Monday, 4 November at 6.45pm.
-Go along to hear about the College and your options for study.
-It’s a great opportunity to ask any questions you may have, meet course advisors and have a look around the campus.
-Register your interest for catering purposes.
+Morling College is having its Online Open Night on Wednesday 13 May at 6.45pm.
+Live stream in to explore your options for study.
+It’s a great opportunity to ask any questions you may have and e-meet course advisors.
+Register your interest early